As an employer you will have to keep records about your employees. This page tells you more about the records you need to keep.

 - terms and conditions of employment including any correspondence relating to changes to their terms and conditions, CV/application form, references and other essential checks and details of termination of employment.

-Such documents may be particularly important in the event of a dispute with your PA.
+Such documents may be particularly important in the event of a dispute with your personal assistant (PA).
 The information may be stored in a variety of ways such as paper files or on a computer, however where documents have been signed, e.g. an employment contract signed by the employee, it may be best to keep a hard copy of the signed document.

-See our page 'taking on a new employee' for information about other personal information you may want to keep on your employee, e.g. emergency contact details, details of any work relevant disability, qualifications and so on.
+See GOV.UK for information about other personal information you may want to keep on your employee, e.g. emergency contact details, details of any work relevant disability, qualifications and so on.

 As part of the starter procedure, you must gather and keep some personal information about your employees(s) such as: